FortranGoingOnForty/fortsh/README.md

 - POSIX system (Linux, BSD, macOS)
 - Realistic expectations

-**macOS ARM64 Warning**: gfortran has a stack frame corruption bug on Apple Silicon that breaks menu selection mode.
-Tab completion still works, you just can't use arrow keys to navigate.
-Blame the compiler, not us.
+**macOS ARM64 Note**: The gfortran stack corruption bug affects more than initially thought - we've had to temporarily disable readline entirely on macOS to prevent segfaults.
+The shell is fully functional for running commands and scripts, but interactive features are limited.
+See the warning at the top of this README.

 ```bash
 git clone https://github.com/FortranGoingOnForty/fortsh.git